 - Similarly, the angle formed between the normal and the reflected ray at the point of incidence is called the angle of reflection.

-Angle of incidence is equal to the reflected angle through the law of reflection.
-The angle of incidence and the angle of reflection is always equal and they are both on the same plane along with the normal.
+The angle of incidence is equal to the reflected angle through the law of reflection.
+The angle of incidence and the angle of reflection is always equal, and they are both on the same plane along with the normal.

 When light passes from one medium to another with different densities, its path gets deviated.
 This phenomenon is called the refraction of light.
 Like a reflection, there are similar components in refraction too.
 They are:

 - Incident ray